 We can find the traditional drink “canelazo”, an alcoholic hot beverage made from cinnamon, which is delicious to taste.

-Finally, in La Ronda traditional trades have been recovered, where we can find spaces that show the work of goldsmiths, manufacturers, craftsmen, etc. It is truly one of the top 10 things to do in Quito Ecuador.
+Finally, in La Ronda traditional trades have been recovered, where we can find spaces that show the work of goldsmiths, manufacturers, craftsmen, etc. It is truly one of the best things to do in Quito Ecuador.

 La Mariscal neighbourhood, is a popular place for tourists in Quito, in the afternoon you can walk the historical streets filled with palaces, castles, squares, parks and cultural spaces.